This post contains affiliate links.

 Money Saving Catering Options

-A big buffet or hog roast often works out cheaper than a sit down meal.
+A buffet or barbeque often works out cheaper than a sit down meal.
 As with anything, shop around, get lots of quotes and make the decision based on what YOU want, regardless of tradition or what guests are requesting!
 I’ve also seen fish and chips served at a wedding, these went down a storm!

 Plan An Out Of Season Wedding